Home » Aldi Finds (Special Buys) » Open Thread: Range Master Grill Top Pizza Oven

 This post is an open thread and contains affiliate links.

 My takeaway from the experience was that it’s not necessarily easy grilling a pizza.
-It was cool, then, to recently see Aldi selling a more dedicated solution to this way of cooking.
+It’s been cool, then, to see Aldi occasionally selling a more dedicated solution to this way of cooking.

 What We Know: